Antimicrobial Resistance Training Held in Mongolia Held

-ISPOR Mongolia Chapter organized a 1-day training, “Appropriate Use of Medicines, Control and Prevention of Antimicrobial Resistance,” for health professionals, decision-makers and academic faculty in the health sector of Mongolia.
-The training was organized on 21st of June, 2019 and at the conference hall, Shastin State Third Central Hospital of Mongolia, Ulaanbaatar city, Mongolia.
-More than 30 members participated including representatives from public and private organizations, the Ministry of Health, Mongolia, State Health Insurance, General Agency for Specialized Inspection, Mongolian National University, and many more.
+ISPOR Mongolia Chapter organized a 1-day training, “Appropriate Use of Medicines, Control, and Prevention of Antimicrobial Resistance,” for health professionals, decision-makers, and academic faculty in the health sector of Mongolia.
+The training was organized on 21 June 2019 and at the conference hall, Shastin State Third Central Hospital of Mongolia, Ulaanbaatar City, Mongolia.
+More than 30 members participated, including representatives from public and private organizations, the Ministry of Health, Mongolia, State Health Insurance, General Agency for Specialized Inspection, Mongolian National University, and many more.
 Members of the training identified challenges in current health practice, specifically in relation to effectiveness and safety of locally produced antibiotics, and emphasized the need for further training and evidence in the field of cost-effectiveness of locally produced and imported medicines, cost-utilization of medicines, antibiotic consumption, antimicrobial resistance, health system research, and international best practices around the world.

 Furthermore, ISPOR Mongolia Chapter informed about results of antimicrobial consumption surveys and distributed information among relevant health professionals.
 The training was supported by the Shastin State Third Central Hospital of Mongolia, Mongolian National University of Medical Sciences, Mongolian University of Pharmaceutical Sciences, Mongolian Association of Pharmacists and Mongolian Association of Hospital Pharmacists.

 18 September 2018